MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/overview-update-channels.md

 Also, you can only configure one update channel for a device.
 For example, if you’re installing Office, Project, and Visio on the same device, they all must use the same update channel.
 You can’t have a mix of update channels on the same device.

 Not all devices in your organization have to be configured with the same update channel.
 For example, IT staff and application developers might be on Current Channel (Preview), so that they can try out upcoming new Office features, while the rest of the organization is on Monthly Enterprise Channel.
-If you decide to implement different update channels within your organization, keep in mind that groups of users might have access to different features depending on which update channel they’re on, which might make collaborating between groups of users more difficult.
+When you implement various update channels in your organization, consider that different user groups might have access to distinct features based on their update channel.
+This variation in features can make collaboration between groups more challenging.

 ### Default update channel

 Each subscription product is configured with a default update channel.
-If you don’t specify the update channel when you install the product by itself on a device, the product will be configured to use the default update channel.
+If you don’t specify the update channel when you install the product by itself on a device, the product is configured to use the default update channel.

-Current Channel is the default update channel for Microsoft 365 Apps for enterprise, Microsoft 365 Apps for business, and the subscription versions of the Project and Visio desktop apps.
+The default update channel for Microsoft 365 Apps for enterprise and Microsoft 365 Apps for business is Current Channel.
+This channel is also the default for the subscription versions of the Project and Visio desktop apps.

 ### Configure the update channel